Doula Support with

 With so many things uncertain about this unprecedented time.
 I take all precautions to offer safe and knowledgeable support.
 I am currently doing all prenatal and postpartum meetings via virtual means, but provided your hospital allows for it....

-Of course I am taking all precautions I am able, and will keep you apprised of any exposure I may encounter, or any new hospital restrictions on secondary support I learn about.
+In the case I am permitted to attend your labor in person (as primary support, or as an exception), I will be taking all precautions I am able, and will keep you apprised of any exposure I may encounter.
 In these cases, I will revert to virtual support.
 We will prepare for all courses of support, including back up, during our prenatal meetings.

 Make good choices for your support and start talking to me about your aches and pains!
 Let's make sense of your prenatal appointments, and discuss changes to posture to encourage optimal position for your baby.